-Donna Dasko is one of Canada’s best known pollsters.
+Donna Dasko is one of Canada’s best known pollsters and one of the country’s newest independent senators.
 During her career as Senior Vice-President of Environics Research Group Ltd, she played a crucial role in building the firm into one of Canada’s leading research and consulting organizations, and took a leadership role in bringing opinion analysis to bear on some of this country’s most important public policy and communications issues.
 Working primarily with public-sector clients, she led major research studies in areas including federal and provincial budget priorities, the economy, national unity, Quebec sovereignty, political choice, health promotion, tobacco control, and many others.

 She is co-founder and Past National Chair of Equal Voice, a non-partisan organization with chapters across the country, dedicated to electing more women to public office in Canada.
 She has served as director of several other non-profit organizations.

 She often speaks publicly, including as a media commentator and to students and organizations on topics such as trends in public opinion, social change, political institutions, and women in politics.

 She has a Ph.D. and M.A. in Sociology from the University of Toronto.
 She is a member of the Statistics Canada Advisory Committee on Social Conditions and provides ongoing advice to Stats Can on the Canadian census and all of its social surveys.

 Topics in Public Policy: Public Opinion and Policy Making

 School of Public Policy & Governance